Warsaw Ghetto Uprising: Main revolt

 Hours after the initial attack had been repulsed, the German forces, now under Stroop's command, reentered the ghetto.
 Rather than focusing on roundups, Stroop's plan was to assault the main insurgent positions so as to push them into a smaller area and destroy them.
 The main objective was to take control of the area between Zamenhof and Nalewki Streets.
 The first attack was launched against Zamenhof Street.
 The German forces encountered resistance and took casualties, but the insurgents were ultimately forced to retreat.
 At noon, they attacked Nalewki Street, and the insurgents retreated after fighting for six hours.
 The Germans also bombarded the hospital on Gęsia Street, after which they entered the damaged building and massacred the patients.
 They then launched an assault on Muranowski Square but were pinned down by fierce resistance and did not manage to take it.
 The square was defended by ŻZW fighters, who had a machine gun.
 At 8:00 p.m.
 Stroop ordered a pause in the assault.
 German forces retreated from the ghetto while sentries outside of it were reinforced.

 The following day, the Germans returned to the ghetto and issued an ultimatum to the Jewish fighters, threatening that unless they surrendered the ghetto would be razed.
 The ghetto resistance groups ignored the ultimatum and the Germans resumed their attacks.
 The Germans launched a fresh assault on Muranowski Square.
-The ŻZW fighters there had been joined by five Polish Home Army soldiers on 19 April who smuggled in weapons and ammunition and remained until the following day, losing two killed and two wounded in the fighting.
+The ŻZW fighters there had been joined by five Polish Home Army fighters on 19 April who smuggled in weapons and ammunition and remained until the following day, losing two killed and two wounded in the fighting.
 The Germans were particularly determined to take down two flags the insurgents had raised from a building in the square, one Jewish and one Polish.
 The flags could be seen from most of Warsaw and inspired commentary in Polish underground publications as well as the Polish press in London.
 Stroop later remarked that "those flags had tremendous political and psychological importance.
 They unified Poland in a way nothing else could.
 Hundreds of thousands of people were inspired by the sight of them or the knowledge that they were there.
 A flag is as much a weapon as a hundred guns."
 He claimed that Himmler had instructed him to take those flags down whatever the cost.
 Although in his report Stroop claimed to have conquered the square and taken down the flags on 20 April, eyewitness accounts suggest that combat continued there until 22 April when the ŻZW fighters were forced to retreat.
-In addition, during the battle for the square Stroop's friend, SS-Untersturmführer Otto Dehmke, was killed when gunfire detonated a hand grenade he was holding, and his death was listed as having occurred on 22 April.
+In addition, during the battle for the square Stroop's friend, SS-Untersturmführer Otto Dehmke, was killed in the fighting at Muranowski Square when gunfire detonated a hand grenade he was holding, and his death was listed as having occurred on 22 April.
 Stroop is thought to have had a few hundred Jewish prisoners summarily executed in retaliation for Dehmke's death.